We envision a world where all sentient beings have the freedom to lead a self-determined life, and are respected and valued as individuals.

 Sophie also wants to contribute science-based work to Expertise for Animals.
 She is motivated to increase the visibility and recognition of animal interests and would like to draw attention to the entanglements with other forms of discrimination, such as racism and sexism.

 Stephanie has always seen herself as an advocate for non-human animals.
-In order to stand up for them more effectively, Stephanie studied veterinary medicine at the University of Veterinary Medicine Hannover.
-She gained practical experience in a clinic for pigs, sheep and goats during her studies.
-She worked in a clinic treating mainly reptiles and birds.
+In order to advocate for them more effectively, Stephanie studied veterinary medicine at the University of Veterinary Medicine Hanover.
+During her studies, she gained practical experience in a clinic for pigs, sheep and goats.
+She then worked in a small animal clinic, mainly treating reptiles and birds, and soon realized that the work did not match her value system.

 Why is Expertise for Animals a non-profit Limited Liability Company?